BIBLE STUDY ON PSALM 18

 How I love the Lord my God

-For his given so much of his love
+For he’s given so much of his love

 To such lowly ones as us